An Introduction to Radiant Barrier Foil Insulation

 We explain all of the technical details of how radiant barrier works on our physics of foil page.
 This post is intended to summarize and explain the science behind radiant barrier in a simple, easy to understand way.

-To understand how radiant barrier works, you first have to understand the three different types of heat transfer.
-The three modes of heat transfer are: conduction, convection, and radiation.
+To understand how radiant barrier works, you first need to understand the three different types of heat transfer: conduction, convection, and radiation.

 Radiant heat transfer is the movement of heat rays across air spaces from one warm object to another cooler object.
 The heat you feel from a campfire is radiant heat.
 This is the most dominant form of heat transfer.